 In 2006, then-governor of New York George Pataki signed legislation aimed at expanding benefits for those whose deaths were linked to their cleanup work at the World Trade Center site.
 Initial efforts to pass a measure that would provide health monitoring and financial aid to Ground Zero workers on the federal level stalled.
 Finally, in January 2011, the James Zadroga 9/11 Health and Compensation Act, named after an NYPD officer whose death has been attributed to his work at Ground Zero, was signed into law.

 The cleanup and recovery efforts at Ground Zero lasted for more than a year, with crews working around the clock.
 Construction workers found human remains in several places near the site of the Twin Towers in 2006, while the Environmental Protection Agency spent several years working to clean toxic dust out of downtown apartments.
-Dust and debris from the September 11th attacks will likely continue to affect downtown Manhattan for years; still, the impressive scale and speed of the cleanup work was a testament to the dedication of the workers and volunteers at the site.
+Still, dust and debris from the September 11th attacks will likely continue to affect downtown Manhattan for years; still, the impressive scale and speed of the cleanup work was a testament to the dedication of the workers and volunteers at the site.

 Rebuilding efforts at the World Trade Center site continue.
 The centerpiece, a 1,776-foot tall skyscraper, opened in 2013, and the National September 11 Memorial and Museum opened in phases between 2011 and 2013.